zodb/relstorage/docs/faq.rst

 Q: How can I help improve RelStorage?

     A: The best way to help is to test and to provide database-specific expertise.
 Ask questions about RelStorage on the zodb-dev mailing list.

+Q: Which relational database should I use?

+   A: If your organization already has a standard database server, use that one.
+It'll work fine, and the advantages of a known quantity and in-house expertise can't be overstated.

+   Otherwise, if you're making a choice, the RelStorage maintainers would suggest PostgreSQL 11+, PostgreSQL 9.6+, MySQL 8.0+, MySQL 5.7.19+ or Oracle, in that order.
+(Consider SQLite for smaller deployments or testing.)

+   Oracle is not used in production by the RelStorage maintainers and tends to lag behind in feature development; it also does not fully support parallel commit.
+If possible, choose PostgreSQL.
+Oracle support may be deprecated and eventually removed.

 Q: Can I perform SQL queries on the data in the database?